Szer/GiraffeGenerator/README.md

 Backend code is just an implementation of this contract and client doesn't really want to know about it Neither should you, so this library should help you with that

-It follows (Myriad)[https://github.com/MoiraeSoftware/myriad] approach and defines MSBuild target to generate code based on input
+It follows [Myriad](https://github.com/MoiraeSoftware/myriad) approach and defines MSBuild target to generate code based on input
 It's still in VERY early stage of development, only VERY basic features are supported

 ## How to use

-1. Add nugets:
+- Add nugets:
     - `GiraffeGenerator.Core`
     - `GiraffeGenerator.Sdk`
-1. Create OpenAPI spec file
+- Create OpenAPI spec file
-1. Add generated file to your project file:
+- Add generated file to your project file:
 ```
     <Compile Include="Generated.fs">
       <OpenApiSpecFile>spec.yaml</OpenApiSpecFile>
     </Compile>
 ```
-1. Implement interface defined in this file and register your implementation in AspNetCore DI
+- Implement interface defined in this file and register your implementation in AspNetCore DI

-## How it works
+## How it works internally

-1. Parse OpenAPI spec with package `Microsoft.OpenApi.Readers` in intermediate representation (IR)
+- It parses OpenAPI spec with package `Microsoft.OpenApi.Readers` in intermediate representation (IR)
-1. Create F# AST based on that IR
+- Then it creates F# AST based on that IR
-1. Create source code file from that F# AST with `Fantomas`
+- Finally it produces source code file from that F# AST with `Fantomas`

 ## How to build